kakosin/SZZUnleashed/README.md

 # Demo Run

 In order to setup the project, please follow these instructions below.
 Currently, the `LIGHT_PIPELINE` version runs a single project and takes about *5mins in a 8GB RAM and i5-1035 CPU*.

+The project lives in GitHub [https://github.com/carlospintogomez/SZZUnleashed](https://github.com/carlospintogomez/SZZUnleashed)

-**However, in case you need to debug, please look at the [GitHub pipeline](https://github.com/carlospintogomez/SZZUnleashed/actions/runs/8646472240) which successfully produces the correlation graph inside the archive analysis-artifacts in the artifacts section .**
+**However, in case you need to debug, please look at the [GitHub pipeline](https://github.com/carlospintogomez/SZZUnleashed/actions/runs/8662697296) which successfully produces the correlation graph inside the archive analysis-artifacts in the artifacts section .**

 ## Prerequisites
 - Have a Docker software installed since the SZZ runs on a container.